Arthur Hallam: Death

 In July 1833, Hallam visited Emilia.
 On 3 August, he left with his father for Europe.
 On 13 September, they went to Vienna, with Hallam complaining of fever and chill.
 It was apparently a recurrence of the "ague" he had suffered earlier that year, and, although it would delay their departure to Prague, there seemed to be little cause for alarm.
 Quinine and a few days rest were prescribed.
 By Sunday 15th, Hallam felt sufficiently better to take a short walk with his father in the evening.
 When he returned to the hotel he ordered some sack and lay down on the sofa, talking cheerfully all the time.
 Leaving his son reading in front of the fire, his father went out for a further stroll.
 He returned to find Hallam still on the sofa, apparently asleep apart from the position of his head.
 All efforts to rouse him were in vain.
 Arthur Hallam was dead at the age of twenty-two.

-The medical report on the death certificate listed Schlagfluss – that is, a stroke.
-A blood vessel near the brain had suddenly burst.
+The medical report on the death certificate listed Schlagfluss (a stroke) as the cause of death; a blood vessel near the brain had suddenly burst.
 The autopsy declared "a weakness of the cerebral vessels, and a want of sufficient energy in the heart".
 The coffin was quickly sealed and sent to the nearest seaport, to be returned to England for burial.

 In the first week of October, Tennyson received a letter from Arthur Hallam's uncle, Henry Elton: